Drew Hunter

-Drew Hunter (born September 5, 1997) is an American middle distance runner from Purcellville, Virginia, who competes for professional running group Tinman Elite.
+Andrew James Hunter (born September 5, 1997) is an American middle-distance runner from Purcellville, Virginia, who competes professionally for Asics.
 He set the national indoor mile record for high school boys in 2016.
 He was named Gatorade National Cross-Country Runner of the Year in 2016.
 He committed to the University of Oregon on November 12, 2015 but instead decided to pursue a professional career by signing a 10-year contract with Adidas on July 8, 2016.

 Running career

 High school

 Hunter attended Loudoun Valley High School.
 He won the High School Boys 3000-meter race as a sophomore at the Penn Relays Carnival in 2014.
 He went on to set the national sophomore class record in the 3000 metres event at 8:16.31.
 In the fall of 2014, Hunter placed 4th at the Foot Locker Cross Country Championships.
 Hunter won the New Balance National Indoor two-mile national title in a time of 8:48.22.
 He started his outdoor season with a 4:07 victory at the Penn Relays, becoming the first high school athlete since Olympian Matt Centrowitz to own both the high school boys 3k and mile Penn Relays titles.
 Hunter achieved a season best of 4:02.36 at the Adidas Dream Mile at the Adidas Grand Prix.
-He broke Grant Fisher’s meet record at the Brooks PR 2-mile championship, where he set a personal best of 8:42.51 in the event.
+He broke Grant Fisher's meet record at the Brooks PR 2-mile championship, where he set a personal best of 8:42.51 in the event.
 He ended his 2015 track season with a 2nd-place finish behind collegian Blake Haney in the junior boys 1500m at the USATF Outdoor Championships, closing the last 400 meters of that race in 53.10 seconds.
 Hunter set a personal best of 14:20 in the 5000 meters at the Third Battle Invitational.
 He set a course record of 14:26 at the Foot Locker South regional meet before winning his first Foot Locker National title in 14:55.7.
 In his indoor debut, Hunter broke the high school boys national indoor 3k record with a time of 7:59.33 at the Camel City Elite meet in Winston-Salem, North Carolina.
 He followed up that performance with another national record in the high school boys indoor mile, running 3:58.25 at the Armory Track and Field Invitational.
 In so doing, he became the 8th High School Athlete to break 4 minutes in the mile and the second high school athlete to break 4 indoors.
 Two weeks later, Hunter broke his own record, clocking 3:57.81 in the mile at the Millrose Games.

 Hunter's 2016 outdoor season was also successful.
 He ran a 4:00.73 split in the 1600m to bring the Loudoun Valley boys the win in the DMR at the Penn Relays in 10:00.01.
 He returned to his best event, again breaking 4 minutes, running 3:58.86 at the Pre Classic.